csvsoundsystem/nicar-cartodb-postgis/README.md

 ## Installation

-...
-Add link to md on how to install
+Follow [these guidelines](https://github.com/csvsoundsystem/nicar-cartodb-postgis/blob/gh-pages/SETUP.md#installing-postgis-locally) on how to set up PostgreSQL and PostGIS on your own machine.

 ### Filtering, ordering, limiting